pangenome/odgi/docs/rst/tutorials/detect_complex_regions.rst

 .. note::

     It will take a while to obtain the depth over all the windows.
-You can download the file from `here <xxxchr8.pan.depth.w5kbps.bedxxx>`_.
+You can find the gzipped result in the ``test`` folder in the root of the ``odgi`` project, in the ``chr8.pan.depth.w5kbps.bed.gz`` file.
+Gunzip the file before using it.

+Take a look at the first rows of the ``chr8.pan.depth.w5kbps.bed`` file:

 .. code-block:: bash